ToolzGG/PurgePvP/README.txt

 - **Player Exclusion**:
   - The playercharacter and playerframe are exempt from all restrictions:
-    - No warnings, no cleartarget, no blockFrame, no cursor change, normal tooltips.
+    - No warnings, no cleartarget, no Blockframe, no cursor change, normal tooltips.
     - Allows casting spells on self, even when PvP-flagged.

 - **PvP Status Warnings**: